-- 6.1 If approved by the Environment Policy Board, the new Air Quality Management Area Orders will be appropriately publicised, with the Scottish Government and any other statutory consultees also being notified. - 6.2 Thereafter there will be a requirement to prepare and publish an Air Quality Action Plan for these areas, normally within a twelve to eighteen month timescale from the Air Quality Management Area Orders commencing.
-Effective action planning requires input from a range of council services and other stakeholders.
-Community Resources will lead on liaising with relevant partners to draw up and then consult on, a future draft Air Quality Action Plan, before taking it to the Environment Policy Board for approval and bringing to the Greener Renfrewshire Thematic Board for noting. - 6.3 The types of actions commonly included within Air Quality Action Plans relate to transportation, road infrastructure, fleet improvements and green travel plans. - 6.4 The proposed Environmental Quality Management Areas process will be developed to determine its feasibility and benefits to service delivery with further reports being brought back to future meetings of the Greener Renfrewshire Thematic Board to note the relevant quality management areas and action plans which have been agreed on evidence of need
+- 6.1 If approved by the Policy Board, the new Air Quality Management Area Orders will be appropriately publicised, with the Scottish Government and any other statutory consultees also being notified. - Thereafter there will be a requirement to prepare and publish an Air Quality Action Plan for these areas, normally within a twelve to eighteen month timescale from the Air Quality Management Area Orders commencing.
+Effective action planning requires input from a range of Council services and other stakeholders.
+Community Resources will lead on liaising with relevant partners to draw up and then consult on, a future draft Air Quality Action Plan, before bringing it to the Environment Policy Board for approval. - 6.3 The types of actions commonly included within Air Quality Action Plans relate to transportation, road infrastructure, fleet improvements and green travel plans. - 6.4 The proposed Environmental Quality Management Areas process will be developed to determine its feasibility and benefits to service delivery with further reports being brought back to future meetings of the Environment Policy Board to agree relevant quality management areas and action plans based on evidence of need.